open-telemetry/opentelemetry-go/CONTRIBUTING.md

 #### Interface Stability

-All exported stable interfaces that include the following warning in their doumentation are allowed to be extended with additional methods.
+All exported stable interfaces that include the following warning in their documentation are allowed to be extended with additional methods.

 > Warning: methods may be added to this interface in minor releases.